 This book will be of keen interest to students and scholars of economics and regional governance.

 Part One.
 1. Principal Market Players in Microeconomy, Mezzoeconomy and Macroeconomy and Their Behavior Analysis.
 2. Overview of Economic Behavior of Regional Governments.
 3. Resource Generation and Categorization of Three Types of Resources.
 Part Two.
 4. Dual Attributes of Government.
 5. Regional Government Competition.
 6. Competitive Economic Growth.
 7. Government Foresighted Leading (GFL).
 8. New Engines of Economic Development.
 Part Three.
 9. On the Dual-Entity of Market Competition (DEMC).
 10. “Double Strong Forms” Theory in a Mature Market Economy.
 11. Several Consensuses on Governmental Economic Behavior.

-Chen Yunxian is a senior economist, guest professor and PhD supervisor in Harvard University, the Hong Kong Polytechnic University, Peking University and Sun Yat-sen University, etc. His major academic publications include Government Foresighted Leading: Theory and Practice of the World’s Regional Economic Development (2017), Regional Government Competition (2019), etc.
+Yunxian Chen is an economist in China.
+He was affiliated with Harvard University as an Associate in Research and a guest professor and doctoral supervisor at Hong Kong Polytechnic University, Peking University and Sun Yat-sen University, etc. He is also an honorary dean of the International School of Business & Finance and Advanced Institute of Finance at Sun Yat-sen University.
+His major academic publications in Economics include Government Foresighted Leading: Theory and Practice of the World’s Regional Economic Development (2017), Regional Government Competition (2019), etc.